 Primary car rental insurance is also covered when you pay for your rental car with this card.
 Waive the fee and save $10-15 per day.

-Other benefits include trip delay, trip cancellation, and baggage delay insurance.
+Other benefits include trip delay, trip cancellation, baggage delay insurance and emergency evacuation and transportation coverage (up to $100,000).
 These benefits alone could be super helpful right when you need them.

 With the Chase Sapphire Preferred card, you’ll have primary car insurance in addition to no foreign transaction fees.